 The robot on the right retracted its shotgun, clacking it onto a magnetic holster affixed to its spine.
-It tromped forward and shoved Peter to the side.
-Another commando locked steely fingers onto the chimp’s elbows and turned to the team leader.
+It tromped forward and shoved Peter aside.
+Another commando shuffled forward, locked its steely fingers onto Reptar’s elbow, and turned back to its team leader.

 “What should we do with it?”

 “NO!”
-Peter writhed in the arms of his mechanical captor.
+Peter writhed in the grip of his mechanical captor.

 “Find a tarp.
 Don’t make a mess.”

-Holly Dent stood tall in the entrance, eyeing the robots with clear suspicion.
+Holly Dent stood tall in the doorway.
+She assessed the commandos with a narrow, suspicious gaze.

 “Out of the way.”
 The team leader jerked his rifle to the right.
 “Now.”

-She gave Reptar a pointed once-over.
-“Why have you beaten this hairy half-human?
-He’s covered in blood.”
+She gave Reptar a quick once-over.
+“Why have you beaten this hairy half-human?”

-A commando grabbed her shoulder with its carbon-fiber digits.
-Her response was instinctive; she brought her hand over and across and gripped its palm.
-Her other hand rose up, ready to brace against the pinkie-side and put her attacker in a painful compliance hold.
+A commando grabbed her shoulder.
+Her response was instinctive; she brought her hand up and over, and gripped its palm.
+Her other hand rose up, ready to brace against the pinkie-side and execute a painful compliance hold.
 The commando, however, wasn’t subject to human weakness; it held her firmly in place despite her struggles.

 “Boss, this is Holly Dent.
 Her dad is—”